DC Mayor Signs Amended Ban on Non-Compete Agreements

 Seek Legal Assistance

-If you have been presented with a non-compete agreement, the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey, can help ensure that you are getting a fair deal.
+If you have been presented with a non-compete agreement, the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey, can help ensure that you are getting a fair deal.
 Contact us today at (201) 817-9650 to schedule a free case evaluation and receive experienced legal counsel.